OpenWebSearch/wows-code/ecir25/README.md

 ![example of pointwise data](figures/pointwise-data-example.png)

-The task of an relevance assessor is to produce an output in jsonl with two fields per line:
+The task of an pointwise relevance assessor is to produce an output in jsonl with two fields per line:
 - `id`: The identifier for the query-document pair.
 - `probability_relevant`: The probability (between 0 for non-relevant and 1 for relevant) that the document is relevant to the query.